 She hates that word.
 But here, she uses it effortlessly.

 Yin to Him: And as soon as I took that breath, a quick, high-tension thrust hit me in my abdomen and it was pure bliss.
 Man, it was incredible!
 I guess the accentuated cerebrospinal fluid lost its potency when I didn’t breath properly.
 Anyway, I just smiled and relaxed completely.
 And this was when the invitation came.
 I’d been served the carnifrenesia and now I was going to be presented with what can be, what also exists, and that is something completely different.
-Flattered about being invited to their realm, I let the views sweep me away and instantly a light began to drip on my face.
-There were stretched raindrops of green, yellow and white light that came straight towards me.
+I was so flattered about being invited to their realm and I just let the views sweep me away and instantly a light began to drip on my face.
+There were like stretched raindrops of green, yellow and white light that came straight towards me.
 I was inaugurated.
 It was pure beauty and it felt so good.
 This was the moment of salvation.
 It’s a marriage within; that true self-love which enables occasional run-aways with the carnival!

 She is convinced the girl doesn't taste the way she does.
 Of course she doesn’t.
-But, what Yin means is that He used to go crazy for the taste of her pussy, her ass, her armpits and her mouth, and she doubts the new girl’s taste awakens the same desire in him as hers did.
+But, what Yin means is that He used to go wild for the taste of her water, and she doubts the new girl’s taste awakens the same desire in him as hers did.
 Does.
 Did.

 Yin returns to The White Horse.

-On an alter in the centre of the room referred to as The Temple, the reindeer is flashing her stomach, laying on her back.
+On an alter in the center of the room referred to as The Temple, the reindeer is flashing her stomach, laying on her back.
 Her throat is stretched and her head rests heavily on the floor with its mouth pressed to the ground.
-She is dead.
 Blood is dripping down her face from the shot wound on her throat, colouring the white fabric under the alter red; the stain growing bigger with each drop.
 Yin does not take any particular notice of this.
 She is deeply lost in the animal’s wide open eye and she is praying for the creature – praying for her spirit’s journey home somewhere north.
 Just then, a small, white ceramic bowl is passed to her from the stranger sitting on her right side.
-The bowl contains blood, fresh from the animal’s first seconds in death.
-Yin raises the bowl to her nose and closes her eyes as she inhales – she then exhales, and gently presses her lips to the edge of the bowl and sips the luke-warm, metal-tasting liquid of Life and Desire.
+The bowl contains blood.
+Yin raises the bowl to her nose and closes her eyes as she inhales – she then exhales, and gently presses her lips to the cold rim and sips the luke-warm, metal-tasting liquid of Life and Desire.
 After swallowing, she opens here eyes again and reaches for the wool napkin resting in her lap which she was given when entering the room.
 She gently wipes the surface of the ceramic where her lips touched it and then she turns it forty-five degrees in her palm before passing it to Nikki, who is sitting on her left.
 They all drink the blood and they all pray and watch in silence.